 - Truck operators should stop if other workers or pedestrians are not in view

 Due to the heavy equipment used on garbage trucks, operators need to apply caution to protect workers and pedestrians passing by from the dangers.Garbage Truck Injury Lawsuits

 If you have been injured while working on a garbage truck or as an innocent by-stander, you may be entitled to compensation for your injuries.
-Garbage truck accidents can be very serious, causing injuries that require extensive medical treatment, rehabilitation, loss from work and even death.
+Garbage truck accidents can be hazardous, causing injuries that require extensive medical treatment, rehabilitation, loss of work and even death.
 Anyone hurt from exposure to the dangers of these trucks will need legal advice and representation to receive the financial compensation they deserve.

 The garbage truck accident attorneys at Rosenfeld Injury Lawyers are experienced in handling complex injury cases involving dangerous work equipment such as garbage trucks.
-We invite you to discuss your case with us free of charge to explore what options are available with a skilled lawyer who has help people like you in Chicago truck accident lawsuits.
+We invite you to discuss your situation with us free of charge to explore what options are available when using a skilled lawyer who has help people like you in Chicago truck accident lawsuits.
 Contact us today!

 For further information on garbage truck accidents and safety statistics: